Jimmy Buffett to reschedule concert at Credit One Stadium due to medical issues

 CHARLESTON, S.C.
-(WCBD) – The Jimmy Buffett and the Coral Reefer Band concert scheduled for Saturday has been rescheduled.
+(WCBD) – The Jimmy Buffett and the Coral Reefer Band concert scheduled for Saturday at Credit One Stadium on Daniel Island has been rescheduled.

 According to the musician’s Facebook page, the decision to reschedule comes after he stated the need to address medical issues.